Skip to content

 Day 4: Hiroshima

-Leaving Tokyo behind, you settle into the comfortable first-class seats of Japan’s gleaming shinkansen (super-express bullet train) and journey to Hiroshima.
-Here you visit the Peace Memorial Park and its sobering but informative Museum, and contemplate the devastating impact of the world’s first atomic bomb dropped on the fateful day in August 1945.
+Leaving Tokyo behind, you settle into the comfortable first-class seats of Japan’s gleaming shinkansen (bullet train) and journey to Hiroshima.
+After Hiroshima's soul food, okonomiyaki for lunch, you visit the Peace Memorial Park and its sobering but informative Museum and contemplate the devastating impact of the world’s first atomic bomb dropped on the fateful day in August 1945.

-Later take a short ferry ride to the sacred island of Miyajima, one of Japan’s top scenic spots.
-It’s best known for the vermillion-red floating torii gate, a designated UNESCO World Heritage site.
+Late in the afternoon, you take a short ferry ride to the sacred island of Miyajima, one of Japan’s top scenic spots.
+It’s best known for the vermillion-red floating Torii gate, a designated UNESCO World Heritage site.
 You stay two nights on the island to fully enjoy Miyajima’s island ambience, particularly after the day-trippers have gone.
 Early evening is a perfect time to take an evocative photo of the torii gate at sunset.

-Enjoy the stylish Japanese aesthetic of your hotel, and perhaps try the communal onsen bath for your first taste of Japan’s renown hot spring culture – a quintessential part of any Japan experience!
+Enjoy the stylish Japanese aesthetic of your hotel, and perhaps try the communal onsen bath for your first taste of Japan’s renowned hot spring culture – a quintessential part of any Japanese experience!

 Miyajima (Miyajima Villa or similar)